Global Challenges, Local Impact: Higher Education's

 The MENA Higher Education Leadership Forum (MENA-HELF), organized by the Center for Learning Innovations and Customized Knowledge Solutions (CLICKS) in Dubai, UAE, has established itself as a leading regional platform specifically geared towards higher education leaders and decision-makers from around the world.
 Since its launch in 2013 as a biennial event, MENA-HELF has brought together over 1,600 higher education leaders from more than 60 countries to explore emerging trends, discuss pressing challenges, and exchange innovative practices that are shaping the future of higher education.

-The 7th edition of MENA-HELF, held under the theme “Global Challenges, Local Impact: Higher Education’s Role in Shaping a Resilient Future”, & will take place in person in Dubai, United Arab Emirates on April 15th & 16th, 2025, with pre-forum workshops scheduled for April 14th.
+The 7th edition of MENA-HELF, held under the theme “Global Challenges, Local Impact: Higher Education’s Role in Shaping a Resilient Future”, & will take place in person in Dubai, United Arab Emirates on September 29th & 30th, 2026, with pre-forum workshops scheduled for September 28th.
 This highly interactive gathering will feature a rich and dynamic agenda, including keynote addresses, panel discussions, fireside chats, roundtable dialogues, and hands-on workshops organized to equip participants with actionable insights.

 One of the key objectives of the Forum is to share institutional good practices.
 We invite institutions to submit case studies that highlight how they are addressing global challenges while responding to local needs, adapting to shifting demands, and implementing innovative solutions that create long-term impact.
 The institutional case studies will provide Higher Education Institutions with a platform to showcase their strategies for resilience, adaptation, and transformation.